Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 88: School: Angry kids, bad behaviour, and school avoidance.
 What can parents and teachers do?

-Send us a text Nearly one in five teachers in England has been hit by a pupil this year , according to a BBC survey.
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Nearly one in five teachers in England has been hit by a pupil this year, according to a BBC survey.
 But it's not just in England.
-Stricter school discipline is making a comeback to Australian classrooms in a ...
+Stricter school discipline is making a comeback to Australian classrooms in a bid to help teachers stamp out disruptive behaviour.
+France is bringing back school uniforms to tackle the issue, and in America, more than 70% of 1,000 educators said in a recent national survey…

 Listen to the Episode